dan-rhul/prawvents/README.md

 - `reddit` _EventReddit_ - The `EventReddit` instance
 - `stream` _RStream_ - The stream to which the event responds.
-- `err_handler` _Callable_ - A function thats called with the exception as a argument.
+- `err_handler` _Callable_ - A function that's called with the exception as a argument.

 <a name="prawvents.RedditEventDecorator.__call__"></a>
 #### \_\_call\_\_